ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 **Plasma** The ledger is stored as an AVL tree, a balanced and sorted binary tree.
 Users perform off-chain transactions with the bank, and the ledger keeps changing.
 Occasionally, the bank publishes a compact snapshot of the ledger on the blockchain.

+You can use Plasma to create Plasma chains and make a full L2 solution.
+Right now it’s mostly just used for data compression and simplifying contracts, though Plasma chains will likely come in the future.

 > Plasma tutorials for Ergo have now been released.
 Please see [Bank](https://github.com/ergoplatform/ergo-jde/blob/main/kiosk/src/test/scala/kiosk/avltree/bank/Bank.md) & [AVLTrees](https://github.com/ergoplatform/ergo-jde/blob/main/kiosk/src/test/scala/kiosk/avltree/AvlTrees.md)